amcginlay/ops-manager-automation/README.md

 You will need:
 - A registered domain name (e.g. pivotaledu.io)
-- A production-strength domain name registrar (e.g. Route 53 or Google Domains)
+- A production-strength domain name registrar (e.g. AWS Route 53 or Google Domains)
 - A pristine GCP project
 - An SSH session on a pristine Ubuntu jumpbox with `gcloud` logged in to the GCP project ([click here](./jumpbox-gcp/README.md))